Vegetarianism and religion: Faithist/Oahspe

 Oahspe (Meaning Sky, Earth and Spirit) is the doctrinal book of those who follow Faithism.
 The precepts for behavior can be found throughout the book which include" a herbivorous diet (vegan, vegetable food only), peaceful living (no warring or violence; pacifism), living a life of virtue, service to others, angelic assistance, spiritual communion, and communal living when it is feasible to do so.
 Freedom and responsibility are two themes reiterated throughout the text of Oahspe.

 Neopaganism

 There is no set teaching on vegetarianism within the diverse neopagan communities, however many do follow a vegetarian diet often connected to ecological concerns as well as the welfare and rights of animals.
 Vegetarian practitioners of Wicca will often see their standpoint as a natural extension of the Wiccan Rede.
-Organizations like SERV refer to the historic figures of Porphyry, Pythagoras and Iamblichus as sources for the Pagan view of vegetarianism.
-During the 1970s the publication Earth Religion News, focused on articles related to neopaganism and vegetarianism, it was edited by the author Herman Slater.
+Organisations like SERV refer to the historic figures of Porphyry, Pythagoras and Iamblichus as sources for the Pagan view of vegetarianism.
+During the 1970s the publication Earth Religion News, focused on articles related to neopaganism and vegetarianism, was edited by the author Herman Slater.